 Will We Have Enough?

-One reason you may have heard the term STEM is due to the ongoing discussion and concern among some STEM communities about whether there will be enough graduates with STEM skills to meet the demand.
+One reason you may have heard the term STEM is due to the ongoing discussion and concern about whether there will be enough graduates with STEM skills to meet the demand.
 Education planners and policy makers are working to assure an adequate supply of workers is available to meet the need – not an easy task given the various factors that impact both supply and demand.

 Oregon’s STEM Investment Council was established and authorized by House Bill 2636 in 2012 and reports to the Chief Education Officer.
 The purpose of the Council is to assist the state’s Chief Education Officer as they develop and oversee efforts to meet the following educational goals by 2025: